 Library In Grade II

-(One 45-minute class per cycle.)
+(One 45-minute class per week)

 In the library, second graders spend their time listening to and talking about a variety of stories on a single theme or genre.
 An emphasis is placed on learning about types of fiction and non-fiction, including biography and historical fiction.
 Students continue developing their identities as readers as they select books for independent reading, listen to librarian book talks, and share suggestions with peers.
-Students participate in a biography unit and an edangered animal unit.
-Through exposure to a variety of different books, students learn to use the library and develop a love of reading.
+Students participate in a biography unit and an endangered animal unit.
+Through exposure to a variety of different books students learn to use the library and develop a love of reading.

 Movement Education In Grade II

 Building on our first grade program, second graders progress toward achieving mature form in more complex manipulative skills.
 Students continue to develop personal growth through exploration and repetition of basic motor skills including basic sports skills; this helps them learn the value of working hard and giving a full effort.
 As second graders mature cognitively, they identify and perform movement concepts like spatial awareness, effort, and relationships to changing conditions and expectations.
 We also continue our focus on nutrition and fitness in the second grade, with activities like Fitness Night.
 From there, we build upon students’ knowledge of the components of health-related fitness (e.g., cardiorespiratory endurance, muscular strength and endurance, and flexibility).
-Students develop and practice sportsmanship and learn what it means to be a gracious winner and loser.
+Students develop and practice sportsmanship, and learn what it means to be a gracious winner and loser.